zachmccabe/briars/docs/notes.md

 ## Researching the story

-To learn more about the ecosystem processes happening in front of me, I use field guides, [iNaturalist,] NRCS pubs and the local Ag extension.
-Instagram and Youtube, too.
+To learn more about the ecosystem processes happening in front of me, I use field guides, [iNaturalist,] NRCS pubs and the local agriculture extension.

 Studying natural history helps me make meaningful pictures.
 It improves my chances of being in the right place at the right time, too: